 Other CloudFoundry Implementations

 Stackato, a CloudFoundry implementation from HP supports pushing Docker images to its PaaS platform.
 You should enable the permission to push docker apps and sudo permission before pushing the image.
-Moreover Stackato supports pulling images from private repositories as documented here.
+Moreover Stackato supports pulling images from private repositories.
 For deploying a Docker image from a private registry you can use command:

 $ stackato push --docker-image username:email@example.com/repo_name/image_name:version